 How to Cook an Artichoke

-3. Pull off any smaller leaves towards the base and on the stem.
+3 Remove small leaves at the base: Pull off any smaller leaves towards the base and on the stem.

 Alternatively you can leave the whole long stem on the artichoke, just cut off the very end of the stem, and peel the tough outside layer of the stem with a vegetable peeler.

 How to Eat an Artichoke

 Artichokes may be eaten cold or hot, but I think they are much better hot.
-They are served with a dip, either melted butter or mayonaise.
+They are served with a dip, either melted butter or mayonnaise.
 My favorite dip is mayo with a little bit of balsamic vinegar mixed in.

 Continue until all of the petals are removed.